Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 We have four different computer types classified according to their performance, power, and size.
-A computer is an electronic device that accepts data, processes it, stores, and then produces an output.
+A computer is an electronic device that accepts data, processes it, stores data, and then produces an output.

-There are different computer types available depending on the number of users they can support at any one time, their size, and power.
-In this hub, we are going to have a look at the difference between supercomputers, mainframe, mini, and microcomputers.
+In this article, we are going to have a look at the differences between super, mainframe, mini, and microcomputers.

-1. Supercomputers – Supercomputers are very expensive, very fast, and the most powerful computers we have in the world.
+Supercomputers are very expensive and very fast.
+They are the most powerful computers we have in the world.

-Supercomputers are optimized to execute a few number of programs.
+Supercomputers are optimized to execute only a small number of programs.
 This makes it possible for them to execute these few programs at a very high speed.
-Due to their inhibiting cost, they are used in high end places like in scientific research centers.
-The supercomputer consists of thousands of processors making it clock very high speeds measured by petaflops.
+Due to their inhibiting cost, they are used in high-end places like in scientific research centers.
+The supercomputer consists of thousands of processors, allowing it to clock in at very high speeds measured by petaflops.

 These computer types are also very large in size due to the numerous parts and components involved in their design.

 A good example of a supercomputer is Tianhe-2, which is located in the National Supercomputer Center in Guangzhou, China.
 It features 3.12 million cores, allowing it to run at speeds of 33.86 petaflops.

 These are large and expensive computers that are capable of supporting thousands of users simultaneously.
 They are mostly used by governments and large organizations for bulk data processing, critical applications, and transaction processing.
 They are ranked below supercomputers.

 Minicomputers are mid-sized computers.
 In terms of size and power, they are ranked below mainframes.
 A minicomputer is a multiprocessing system capable of supporting from 4 to about 200 users simultaneously.